YuchenXia/yuchenxia.github.io/_pages/about.md

     <div class="education-details">
       <p class="education-note">
-          Doctoral scholarship from the Stiftung der Deutschen Wirtschaft (sdw), financed with federal funds from the German Federal Ministry of Education and Research (BMBF; now BMFTR), with subsequent doctoral funding from the Graduate School of Excellence advanced Manufacturing Engineering (GSaME) at the University of Stuttgart.
+          Doctoral scholarship from the Stiftung der Deutschen Wirtschaft (sdw), financed by the German Federal Ministry of Education and Research (BMBF; now BMFTR), with subsequent doctoral funding from the Graduate School of Excellence advanced Manufacturing Engineering (GSaME) at the University of Stuttgart.